Kategorie: ‘Chitosan’

 RWTH article on our publication: “Spectacular alternative to classic wood stain”

-We are delighted that our innovative wood stain has now also been recognised by the official press office of RWTH Aachen University.
-In a recent article, the RWTH highlights the discovery process and the special properties of our chitin glaze.
-It also highlights our sustainable approach to environmentally friendly alternatives in the construction industry.
+We are delighted that our innovative wood stain has now also been recognized by the press office of RWTH Aachen University.
+In a recent article, the RWTH highlights the discovery process and the special properties of our chitosan glaze.
+It also discusses our sustainable approach to environmentally friendly alternatives in the construction industry.

-Our coating is based on chitin, a natural substance found in crab shells and insect shells.
-It is not only water and stain repellent, but also UV-resistant, flame-retardant and fully compostable.
-While conventional wood preservatives are often hazardous waste, our coating fits perfectly into the circular concept of sustainable building materials.
+Our coating is based on chitosan, a natural substance that can be obtained from crab shells, insect shells and fungi.
+It is not only water and stain resistant, but also UV resistant, flame retardant and fully compostable.
+While wood has to be disposed of separately after treatment with conventional wood preservatives, our biodegradable coating fits perfectly into the circular economy of sustainable building materials.

 The full article from the RWTH press office can be found here.